ClanCats/Container/docs/01__Introduction/05_Core_Concepts.md

 ## Service Definition

 A service definition acts as a simple description of the service.
-But it does not hold _container_ relevant informations like the alias name or if the service will be shared or not.
+It does not hold _container_ relevant informations like the alias name or if the service will be shared or not.

-Usally the service definition holds the following information:
+Usually the service definition holds the following information:

  * class name
  * constructor arguments